shunsunsun/GraphModel/ANRL/README.md

 2. citeseer.feature: this file has n+1 lines.
 The first line has the following format: node_number feature_dimension
-The next n lines are as follows:
-(for node_1) feature_1 feature_2 ... feature_n
+The next n lines are as follows: (each node per line ordered by node id) (for node_1) feature_1 feature_2 ... feature_n
 (for node_2) feature_1 feature_2 ... feature_n
 ...